qgis/QGIS-Documentation/docs/user_manual/plugins/core_plugins/plugins_metasearch.rst

   associated access links.
   Clicking a link opens the link in the user's web browser.
-* If the record is a supported web service (WMS/WMTS, WFS, WCS, ArcGIS REST Service, etc.), the
-  :guilabel:`Add Data` button will be enabled.
+* If the record is a supported web service (WMS/WMTS, WFS, WCS, ArcGIS REST Service, etc.) or a GIS File, the :guilabel:`Add Data` button will be enabled.
   When clicking this button, MetaSearch will verify if this is a valid OWS.
   The service will then be added to the appropriate QGIS connection list, and the appropriate connection dialog will appear.
+If you choose :guilabel:`Add GIS File` the linked GIS file will be added to the current project.

 .. _figure_metasearch_metadata: